-TGANC 2018 Proposed Resolutions

-Proposed for Approval at Annual Meeting, February 2, 2018
+TGANC 2018 Resolutions Approved at Annual Meeting, February 2, 2018

 We believe tobacco production to be essential to the economy and well-being of the people of North Carolina.
 We further recognize that tobacco plays a vital role in the economy of the United States.
 In the interest of preserving that contribution, we offer the following resolutions: